-- 3.15 This Special Policy was adopted by the Council in 2004 as a direct response to concerns and information put forward by Gloucestershire Police in relation to incidents of both crime and disorder associated with the area particularly on a Friday and Saturday night.
+- 4.15 This Special Policy was adopted by the Council in 2004 as a direct response to concerns and information put forward by Gloucestershire Police in relation to incidents of both crime and disorder associated with the area particularly on a Friday and Saturday night.
 A large number of these incidents are alcohol related.
-Eastgate Street has, for a number of years, borne the unfortunate distinction of having the highest crime rate for any one street in the County. - 3.16 The current issue with Eastgate Street that led to the creation of the 'Special Policy' is that the night-time economy in Eastgate Street relies on a monoculture.
-This centres around "nightclub" type premises, with the music and alcohol being the only entertainment on offer, followed by a takeaway meal. - 3.17 The Special Policy will be kept under constant review and it is anticipated that a time may come when it could be removed.
-However, the important considerations for removal of the special restriction should still be a matter of ensuring that crime and disorder do not increase as a result.
-Prior to removing the 'Special Policy' the crime and disorder considerations should include, amongst other things, the following matters: - Improving street lighting. - Restricted vehicular access to the entire length of Eastgate Street at the most relevant times.
-(Emergency and public service, public transport vehicles only) - An integrated public transport and dispersal plan, which allows the users of Eastgate Street to leave quickly without creating new bottlenecks or hotspots. - To continue to provide a supervised taxi rank in the lower Eastgate area. - More comprehensive talking CCTV coverage of Eastgate Street to take into account potential new venues. - The possible creation of an Alcohol Dispersal Zone for Eastgate Street. - The provision of extra Street Warden patrols, or additional funding for Police Officers to meet the additional demands that would be created. - 3.18 The effect of adopting this policy is to create a rebuttable presumption that applications for new premises licences, or club premises certificates or material variations will normally be refused, if relevant representations to this effect are received, unless it can be demonstrated that the operation of the premises involved will not add to the cumulative impact already being experienced. - 3.19 This presumption does not relieve responsible authorities or interested parties of the need to make a relevant representation before the Licensing Authority may consider giving effect to its special policy.
-If no representation is received, as with all other cases any application must be granted in terms that are consistent with the operating schedule submitted. - 3.20 Accordingly applicants are advised to demonstrate why the operation of the premises would not add to the cumulative impact being experienced.
-This should be addressed in the applicants operating schedule. - 3.21 The Special Policy is not absolute and the circumstances of each application will be considered carefully.
+Eastgate Street has, for a number of years, borne the unfortunate distinction of having the highest crime rate for any one street in the County. - 4.16 The current issue with Eastgate Street that led to the creation of the 'Special Policy' is that the night-time economy in Eastgate Street relies on a monoculture.
+This centres around "nightclub" type premises, with the music and alcohol being the only entertainment on offer, followed by a takeaway meal. - 4.17 The Special Policy will be kept under constant review and it is anticipated that a time may come when it could be removed.
+However, the important considerations for removal of the special restriction should still be a matter of ensuring that crime and disorder do not increase as a result. - 4.18 The effect of adopting this policy is to create a rebuttable presumption that applications for new premises licences, or club premises certificates or material variations will normally be refused, if relevant representations to this effect are received, unless it can be demonstrated that the operation of the premises involved will not add to the cumulative impact already being experienced. - 4.19 This presumption does not relieve responsible authorities or other persons of the need to make a relevant representation before the Licensing Authority may consider giving effect to its special policy.
+If no representation is received, as with all other cases any application must be granted in terms that are consistent with the operating schedule submitted. - 4.20 Accordingly applicants are advised to demonstrate why the operation of the premises would not add to the cumulative impact being experienced.
+This should be addressed in the applicants operating schedule. - 4.21 The Special Policy is not absolute and the circumstances of each application will be considered carefully.
 Moreover, where licences are unlikely to add significantly to the cumulative impact on the licensing objectives, the licence will be granted.
 The diversification of venues and entertainment, to include more family orientated restaurants, a wider range of public entertainment such as theatre, cabaret type shows, live music, comedy and culturally themed premises, would clearly support the aims of the City.
-Applications for these types of licence would be likely to be supported by the Police, as they promote activities other than vertical drinking.

-3.22 The area of the Licensing Authority to which this 'Special Policy' will apply is identified in the map attached at Appendix C. The area identified includes the following streets:
+Applications for these types of licence would be likely to be supported by the Police, as they promote activities other than vertical drinking. - 4.22 The area of the Licensing Authority to which this 'Special Policy' will apply is identified in the map attached at Appendix C. The area identified includes the following streets:

 Eastgate Street

 Clarence Street (south east side)

 Brunswick Road (south east side)

 Park Road (north side)

 Bruton Way (west side from Park Road to Market Parade)

 Station Road

 Russell Street

 Hampden Way

 Wellington Street

 Cromwell Street

 Arthur Street